darktable-org/dtdocs/content/module-reference/utility-modules/shared/scopes.md

 You can also scroll in the appropriate area -- rather than dragging -- to adjust exposure and black point.

-There are the following overrides for the default behavior:
+Finally, you can override the default adjustment behavior as follows:

 - hold Ctrl+Shift while adjusting to override the soft limits (e.g. to significantly overexpose the image)
 - hold Ctrl while adjusting to fine-tune the adjustment.
 Alternatively, right-click to enter a precise value for the adjustment